claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 It is also very important to believe whomever you are managing.
-This doesn't mean believing them blindly; but if they brought up a topic up in a 1:1 (a meeting that can be scary), then they actually feel like they need to say something.
+This doesn't mean believing them blindly; but if they brought up a topic up in a 1:1 (a meeting that can be scary), then they actually felt like they needed to say something.
 Don't treat it lightly and do believe them.
-This is specially important when talking about diversity and inclusion.
+This is especially important when talking about diversity and inclusion.

 I remember once I had the experience of having an idea and that a male member took credit for it.
-This is specially important for me as a woman, as women are less recognized for the work they do and their contributions are usually diminished.
+This is particularly important for me as a woman, as women are less recognized for the work they do and their contributions are usually diminished.
 I brought this to the attention of a manager who didn't believe me and provided no support.
 There was no response plan and no prevention of recurrence.
-I lost my trust on that manager.
-Listen on 1:1s, understand your inner biases, seek to see other points of view, and take seriously instances where inclusion is being diminished.
+I lost my trust in that manager.
+Listen in 1:1s, understand your inner biases, seek to see other points of view, and take seriously instances where inclusion is being diminished.